 I am an assistant professor in the Department of Mathematics and Statistics and a faculty associate of the Ecology Center at Utah State University.
 I was previously an NSF postdoc at Georgia Tech in the Weitz Lab in the School of Biology.
 I completed my Ph.D. in Applied Mathematics at the Center for Applied Mathematics at Cornell University.

 I am looking for graduate students to join my group.
 If you are interested, please follow the opportunities link for more information.

-I am a theoretical ecologist interested in community-level ecological and evolutionary dynamics.
-I study the population and evolutionary dynamics of host-pathogen and predator-prey systems, and how interspecies interactions, evolution, and/or plastic adaptation alter the composition and dynamics of those communities.
+I am a theoretical ecologist interested in identifying the underlying processes driving ecological and evolutionary patterns observed in natural communities.
+I use mathematical and computational tools to help connect observed patterns to underlying processes.
+I am particularly interested in how species interactions and adaptation alter the ecological and evolutionary dynamics of communities.
+Much of my work focuses on the population-level dynamics of host-pathogen and predator-prey systems, but I also develop general theory on how interspecies interactions, evolution, and plastic adaptation alter the composition and dynamics of communities.